Program timings and content may be subject to change

 This presentation will highlight De Havilland's commitment to supporting operators and keeping the fleet flying through tailored solutions, strong OEM support, and enhanced fleet reliability enabled by modernization programs leveraging DHC-515 improvements.
 It will explore how De Havilland balances innovation with operational excellence to meet the evolving needs of aerial firefighting operations.
 Attendees will gain insight into De Havilland's strategic vision and the future of aerial firefighting, ensuring operational readiness today and for decades to come.

-What is the role of RFMC/LFWMB and how their work being applied to the growing wildfire challenge in teh Balkan nations?
+What is the role of RFMC and how is its work being applied to the growing wildfire challenge in the Balkan nations?
 What regional & national factors are influencing the application of wildfire knowhow to regional challenges?
-How is collaboration with OSCE and FAO accelerating capabilities to improve outcomes?
+How is collaboration with OSCE, JICA, FAO and Western Balkan countries accelerating capabilities to improve outcomes?
 Specific to the aerial fire mission, what have been the key achievements & what is the path forward for regional capacities & capabilities?

 Wildfire response planning often collides with real-word constraints - budgets, aircraft availability, completing priorities, seasonal maintenance, and non-standard fire seasons.
 This session explores how MAFFS supports critical surge demand, reduces long-term captial exposure, and provides a scalable path to strengthening national and regional wildfire response capabilities, with real-world operational insight across multiple platforms and operators.